-Sydney's oldest racecourse, dating back to 1860 will undergo a 150 million dollar redevelopment in 2012-13.
-The redevelopment will included a new grandstand, mounting yards and other facilities to bring it back to one of the worlds premier race venues.
-Racing will recommence at the track in Spring 2013.
+Sydney's oldest race course, dating back to 1860, underwent a 150 million dollar redevelopment in 2012-13.
+The redevelopment included a new grandstand, mounting yards and other racing facilities bringing it back to one of the worlds premier race venues.
+Saturday Racing recommenced at the track in Spring of 2013.

 Randwick Racecourse has a circumference of 2213 metres and the straight is 410 metres long.
 This large course has sweeping bends and gives all runners a chance at winning.
 Not the best wet weather course due to poor drainage.

 Randwick Racecourse has multiple race tracks including the Course Proper, which is the largest track in New South Wales, and the Kensington Track (Second largest track in Sydney) which is used for racing, training and trials.